 Care to learn why things go viral?
 Why a few brands get better word of mouth?
 Allow me to share a secret.
 It’s neither luck, nor a fluke.

-Virality is no luck.
-It’s not at all magic.
-And it’s not coincidental.
-There’s a science behind why things spread through word of mouth and sharing.
-A process.
-A blueprint, even.
+There is a science behind why things spread through word of mouth and sharing.

 The STEPPS to take for virality.

 Six crucial things that form what is talked about and shared the most.

 And those six elements are what I call STEPPS (Social-Currency, Triggers, Emotion, Public, Practical-Value, and Stories).

 New York City is a difficult place to start a bar.

 There’s brutal rivalry and it’s hard to set oneself apart.

 There are too many choices in every street.

 But some time ago Brian Shebairo opened a place that’s been crowded since the hour it commenced.